Land and Water Conservation Fund

 How is funding received?

-Since the LWCF is a reimbursing program, the project sponsor does not receive the grant funds at the time of application approval.
-The sponsor must have the local matching 50% of the project cost available prior to the application.
-The sponsoring park and recreation board is reimbursed 50% of the actual costs of the approved project.
-In order to receive the money reserved for the project, a billing must be submitted to your grant coordinator that enables the participants to request the federal share of the cost incurred throughout the grant term.
+Because the LWCF is a reimbursement program, the project sponsor does not receive the grant funds once the application has been approved.
+Rather, the sponsor is reimbursed 50% of the actual costs of the project.
+The sponsor must have the local matching 50% of the project costs available when the application is submitted.
+In order to receive the money reserved for the project, a reimbursement request must be submitted to your grant coordinator.

 Grant funding amounts.

-The Land and Water Conservation Fund applicants may request amounts ranging from a minimum of $10,000 up to a maximum of $200,000.
+The Land and Water Conservation Fund local applicants may request amounts ranging from a minimum of $50,000 up to a maximum of $250,000.
 If any changes are made to the manual/application they will be posted by March 1.
 Applications are available online or upon request from the Division of Outdoor Recreation.
 The application is required to be submitted or post-marked by June 1.

 Who is eligible?